 We are saddened that our performances, events, PNB School classes, and public programming have been cancelled through the end of the season.
 At this time, we don’t know when we will be able to perform for you again or welcome our 1500 ballet students back to class.
-A small staff is working diligently to continue baseline operations, transition PNB School classes online, continue paying health insurance premiums for PNB’s employees, and secure the resources to fund our eventual return.
-With 75% of PNB’s annual revenue coming from subscriptions, ticket sales, and School tuition, our situation becomes more precarious the longer we are unable to prepare for or conduct performances, or open studios for PNB School classes.
+Our staff is working diligently to share PNB productions online, raise relief funds, and teach over 100 PNB School classes online a week.
+We continue to remain dedicated to paying health insurance premiums for PNB’s employees, and secure the resources to fund our eventual return.
+With 75% of PNB’s annual revenue coming from subscriptions, ticket sales, and School tuition, our situation becomes more precarious with each day.

 And yet, in this time of great uncertainty, we choose hope.
-Under these extraordinary circumstances, PNB School students are receiving personalized instruction from our faculty in their homes, and our dancers and musicians continue to inspire and delight audiences around the world with their artistry via our social media channels.
-(Visit PNB.org/social to see what we’re up to online.)
-And we maintain a vision of gathering again in the sacred space created by artists and audiences to bring that vision to life, we are calling on you, our community, to ensure Pacific Northwest Ballet’s future.
+Under these extraordinary circumstances, PNB School students are receiving personalized instruction from our faculty in their homes, and our dancers and musicians continue to inspire and delight audiences around the world with their artistry via our social media channels and Peter Boal is exploring the best ways to deliver all of the exhilaration and emotion of live performance you have come to treasure.
+We maintain a vision of gathering again in the sacred space created by artists and audiences to bring that vision to life, we are calling on you, our community, to ensure Pacific Northwest Ballet’s future.

 We have established a Relief Fund with an ambitious goal of $3 million.
 Gifts of all sizes will help offset losses incurred, keep employee benefits intact, and fund our return to the stage when it’s safe to do so.

-As a special thank-you, all donors to the PNB Relief Fund will receive a VIP Invite to our next House Party.
-This curated digital collection provides everything you need for a PNB evening at home including never-before-seen video content, party playlists, food and drink recipes, and special extras from PNB dancers.
+As a special thank-you, all donors to the PNB Relief Fund will receive a VIP Invite to our House Party series.
+These curated digital collections provide everything you need for a PNB evening at home including never-before-seen video content, party playlists, food and drink recipes, and special extras from PNB dancers.
 Donations are tax-deductible and will help PNB continue to provide the inspiring and exhilarating dance you love.

 Thank you so much for your support,